arqtrad/archlit/article.md

-baron and industrialist Wilhelm von Eschwege (1777--1855)---who traveled extensively through Brazil and Portugal before drawing up the plans for the Pena palace---, and foreign patrons, such as the British-dominated Oporto Commercial Association (incorporated 1834).
-By the 1860s, however, a growing domestic demand for neo-Medieval and Neo-Islamic buildings, as well as for the restoration of existing monuments [@anacleto:1997arquitectura, vol. 1, p.
+baron and industrialist Wilhelm von Eschwege (1777--1855)---who traveled extensively through Brazil and Portugal before drawing up the plans for the Pena palace---, and foreign patrons, such as the British-dominated Oporto Commercial Association (incorporated 1834).[^3] By the 1860s, however, a growing domestic demand for neo-Medieval and Neo-Islamic buildings, as well as for the restoration of existing monuments [@anacleto:1997arquitectura, vol. 1, p.
 208], drives the operative need for the systematic study of historic Portuguese architecture.

-The Beaux-Arts architectural method, which by the second half of the nineteenth century is well established in the Portuguese-speaking world, provides a practical foundation for documenting historic buildings, if one accessible only to a small elite of formally educated architects.
-Nevertheless, this practical method does not provide guidance for selecting, interpreting, evaluating, and transfiguring the meanings of, a body of national heritage that is yet to be grasped in a comprehensive way at the time.
+The Beaux-Arts architectural method, which by the second half of the nineteenth century is well established in the Portuguese-speaking world [@franca:1967arte2], provides a practical foundation for documenting historic buildings, if one accessible only to a small elite of formally educated architects.
+Nevertheless, this practical method does not afford guidance for selecting, interpreting, evaluating, and transfiguring the meanings of, a body of national heritage that has yet to be grasped in a systematic way at the time [@rosmaninho:1993historiografia].
 Conversely, the intent of nineteenth-century literary studies, that of constructing an overarching ethnographic narrative of national identity cutting across all forms of literary and material culture, requires, among other specialties, an understanding of architectural principles.
 These complementary features of architecture and ethnography bring the two disciplines once again closer together over the last quarter of the century under the umbrella of anthropological nation-building.

 Around 1870, literary and philological studies stand at the methodological fulcrum of ethnography in the Portuguese-speaking world.